 Keepers guarded the dangerous coastline with its lurking sandbanks along Hatteras Island for 70 years, pulling countless crewmen off wrecked ships to safety.
-Living History storytelling, a variety of exhibits and hands-on-demonstrations, highlight the most dramatic rescues of the last century.
-The Life Saving Service was integrated in the U.S. Coast Guard in 1915, and Chicamacomico Station was decommissioned in 1954.
+Living History storytelling, a variety of exhibits, and hands-on-demonstrations highlight the most dramatic rescues of the last century.
+The Life Saving Service was integrated into the U.S. Coast Guard in 1915, and Chicamacomico Station was decommissioned in 1954.

-- At 208 feet tall (63 m), it is the nation’s tallest.
+- At 208 feet tall (63 m), Cape Hatteras Lighthouse is the nation’s tallest.
 Visitors can climb the 257 steps to the lofty balcony of this giant beacon built in 1870 and painted with distinctive diagonal black and white spirals.
-Erosion by wind, waves and water made the location of the lighthouse increasingly unsafe.
-So in 1999, it was cut from its original base, lifted onto steel beams and taken on an amazing 23-day trip on railroad tracks to a new and safer spot.
+Erosion by wind, waves, and water made the location of the lighthouse increasingly unsafe.
+In 1999, the lighthouse was cut from its original base, and lifted onto steel beams.
+Then it was taken on an amazing 23-day trip on railroad tracks to a new and safer spot.

-Ocracoke’s Lighthouse, a chubby white plastered brick building dating from 1823 and only 63 feet high (19 m), is the oldest operating lighthouse in North Carolina.
+- Ocracoke’s Lighthouse, a chubby white plastered brick building dating from 1823 and only 63 feet high (19 m), is the oldest operating lighthouse in North Carolina.

-Take a break at the Canadian Hole.
-This beach spot on Pamlico Sound 1.5 miles (2.4 km) south of Avon earned its nickname because it is a magnet, particularly for wind-jockeys from the Great White North.
-The breeze blows constantly, making The Hole a popular attraction for windsurfers and kite boarders of all skill levels.
+Take a break at the Canadian Hole, a beach spot on Pamlico Sound 1.5 miles (2.4 km) south of Avon.
+It earned its nickname because it is a magnet, particularly for wind-jockeys from the Great White North.
+The breeze blows constantly, making The Hole a popular attraction for windsurfers and kiteboarders of all skill levels.
 The calm waters of the sound are warm and shallow, a perfect place to try windsurfing on your own.

-After disembarking and heading to Ocracoke Village, you’ll find yourself on a road that is lined with marshlands and meandering creeks to your right.
+After disembarking and heading to Ocracoke Village, find yourself on a road lined with marshlands and meandering creeks to your right.
 Blue herons stalk the swampy waters.
-To your left, sea gulls soar, taking a sudden plunge to catch a fish from the clear blue waters of the Atlantic Ocean.
-At times, the slender island is so narrow you can almost see the sound and the sea at the same time.
+To your left, seagulls soar, taking a sudden plunge to catch a fish from the clear blue waters of the Atlantic Ocean.
+At times, the slender island is so narrow you can almost see the sound and sea at the same time.

 If You Go to Outer Banks, North Carolina